lloydroc/lloydroc.github.io/content/post/unix/systemd_sockets.md

 * `Conflicts=` an inverse relationship where starting one, will stop another for example.
 * `Before=,After=` specifies the order and would be used with the other dependency configurations.
 For example we could have a `Bindsto=` and then a `Before=` where the units would function as a group and we specify the order they start and stop.
 Note, these settings are independent and orthogonal to `Requires=`, `Wants=`, `Requisite=`, and `BindsTo=`.

 These options can be very tricky when you have multiple units defined.
 Not only do you have to be very careful on which unit you put the dependency in, but the naming is a little misleading as well.
 Take for example `PartOf=`.
-The `PartOf=` specifies the starting and topping of a unit?
+The `PartOf=` specifies the starting and stopping of a unit?
 Huh?
 The name of that setting doesn't line up so well with what it does!

 ## Implicit and Default Dependencies